Sri Sudarshan Sitting on a shore performing yoga

 Skylight Yoga Logo

 Where ancient wisdom meets modern mastery.
-Miami Florida’s best yoga school and
+Miami Florida’s best yoga school and online university for yoga students, teachers, businesses, and social leaders worldwide.

-Wisdom reveals the infinite horizons of consciousness.
+Wisdom reveals the infinite sky of your consciousness.

 LINEAGE OF ENLIGHTENED MASTERS